Nicolaus of Damascus: Life of Augustus

-There exist considerable remains of two works of his old age; a life of Augustus, and his own life.

-He wrote a Life of Augustus (Bios Kaisaros), which seems to have been completed after the death of the emperor in AD 14, when Nicolaus was 78.
+He wrote a Life of Augustus (Bios Kaisaros), which seems to have been completed before the death of the emperor in AD 14.
+The time-span treated is uncertain.
 Two long excerpts remain, the first concerning Octavius' youth, the second Caesar's assassination; both survive because they are quoted in the Constantinian Excerpts, a Greek anthology of excerpts commissioned under Byzantine Emperor Constantine VII Porphyrogenitus.

 Autobiography

-He also wrote an autobiography, the date of which is uncertain.
+He also wrote an autobiography, the date of which is uncertain but which must have been written at an old age.
 It mentions that he wanted to retire, in 4 BC, but was persuaded to travel with Herod Archelaus to Rome.

 The fragments that remain deal mainly with Jewish history, focusing on the events at the court of Herod the Great and the succession crisis involving Herod's sons and sister.

 Compendium on Aristotle

 He composed commentaries on Aristotle.
 A compendium of excerpts from these is extant in a Syriac manuscript discovered in Cambridge in 1901, (shelfmark Gg.
 2. 14).
 This dates later than 1400, was acquired by Cambridge in 1632, and is very tatty and disarranged.
 The majority of the manuscript is a work by Dionysius Bar Salibi.
 The work was probably written in Rome ca. AD 1, when he attracted criticism for being too involved in philosophy to court the wealthy and powerful.